What is the Assessment of Fair Housing?

 - Disproportionate housing needs.

 The entire County is included in the AFH.
 Seven jurisdictions are partnering to conduct a regional AFH (see Partner Agencies LINK).

 How long will the Assessment of Fair Housing be active?

 The County of San Mateo is required to complete an AFH every 5 years.
-The County will submit the AFH to HUD in September of 2017.
+HUD accepted our AFH on November 30, 2017.

 ABOUT THE STUDY

 The County of San Mateo AFH has several components:

 - Community Engagement—A robust Community Engagement Process is a priority for the County.
 This process will elicit input from a diverse set of residents.
 The process will be inclusive of diversity in race, ethnicity, language, culture, family status, gender identification, income, and housing tenure.
 See more about the process on the How to Get Involved (LINK) page.

 - Demographic, Segregation/Integration & Housing Analysis—This section will examine segregation and integration patterns; the location and characteristics of racially, ethnically and poverty concentrated neighborhoods.